Contact categories of disks: The contact category

-\begin{thm}[Bin Tian] Given a contact structure $\Gamma\stackrel\xi\to \Gamma'$, any two sequences of bypass attachments from $\Gamma$ to $\Gamma'$ which compose to give $\xi$ can be taken to one another via the following two types of operations: \begin{enumerate} \item[(R$_1$)] Far commutativity --- given two disjoint bypass arcs of attachment, we can reverse the order in which the bypasses are attached. \item[(R$_2$)] Adding a trivial bypass. \end{enumerate} \end{thm}
+\begin{thm}[Bin Tian] Given $\xi\in \Hom_{\mathbf{Cont}(\Sigma)}(\Gamma,\Gamma')$, any two sequences of bypass attachments and weak identity morphisms from $\Gamma$ to $\Gamma'$ which compose to give $\xi$ can be taken to one another via the following two types of operations: \begin{enumerate} \item[(R$_1$)] Far commutativity --- given two disjoint bypass arcs of attachment, we can reverse the order in which the bypasses are attached. \item[(R$_2$)] Adding a weak identity morphism. \end{enumerate} \end{thm}